albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 The above example meets the requirements but does not make use of good programming practices.
-A better approach is discussed [later on in *Is there a better approach than relying on `instanceof` and cast operators?* section](#is-there-a-better-approach-than-relying-on-instanceof-and-cast-operators).
+A better approach is to make use of [polymorphism](), discussed [later on in *Is there a better approach than relying on `instanceof` and cast operators?* section](#is-there-a-better-approach-than-relying-on-instanceof-and-cast-operators).

 ### A more practical example... (working title)